Ben-Riegler/IC-SBI/notes.md

     - could also just loop of the d easier problems

 - of course the task of learning the ammortized MDN is more difficult as the dimensionality of x increases

+- only need F_Y(y|x) at selected values x and we can easily produce samples y|x for fixed x
+    - approximate F_Y(y|x) can we constructed cheaply with ECF or softrank approx of it